wasp-lang/wasp/web/docs/guides/email-auth.md

 ## Email verification setup

-By default Wasp requires e-mail to be verified before allowing the user to log in.
+By default, Wasp requires the e-mail to be verified before allowing the user to log in.
 This is done by sending a verification email to the user's email address and requiring the user to click on a link in the email to verify their email address.

 Our setup looks like this: